Integrating GIS and Asset Management Systems: Lessons from the Field

 8. Event‑Driven Where It Matters, Batch Where It Doesn’t

-Asset commissioning, retirement, and operational status changes benefit from event‑driven integration.
+Asset commissioning, retirement, and operational status changes benefit from event-driven integration.
 Bulk updates and reconciliations are often better handled in batches.
-Balance is key.
+Balance is essential.

 9. Governance Makes or Breaks Integration